Rustic Hoppy

 Night Rustic Challenge Coin

-years ago with the idea of designing a custom Night Rustic Challenge Coin,
+few years ago with the idea of designing a custom Night Rustic Challenge

-recently tried again and this time the two of them sprang into action and
+He recently tried again and this time the two of them sprang into

 Roster twice via email for those interested in purchasing coins.
 The overall order is about to be placed for